alexbmoreira/star-wars-db/README.md

 ### The Solution

 Use the Fetch API to communicate with SWAPI.dev, then create a single-page application with React to display it.
-The app uses React Router hooks to navigate between pages and keep track of which page the user is on.
+The app uses React Router and React Hooks to navigate between pages and keep track of which page the user is on.

 ### Technical Decisions